omise/bluepine/README.md

 ```

 #### Validating `Object`
-Most of the time, we'll work with the object type (instead of simple type like `string`, etc).
+Most of the time, we'll work with the object type (instead of simple type such as `string`, etc).

 ```ruby
 attr  = Bluepine::Attributes.create(:object, :user) do
   string :username, min: 4